pmbrull/levy/docs/functions.md

 Note how we registered `my_func` with the same name it appeared in the YAML.
 However, the name is completely arbitrary, and we can pass the function `upper` with the name `bar`.

-With this approach one can add even further dynamism to the YAML config files.
+With this approach one can add even further dynamism to our config files.

 ## Registry